 "Before I formed you in the womb I knew you; Before you were born I sanctified you; I ordained you a prophet to the nations."

-For thirty years I stepped out and sang for God until it all came to a crashing halt, after an emergency surgery resulted in doctors ruining my vocal chords.
+For thirty years, I stepped out and sang for God until it all came to a crashing halt after an emergency surgery resulted in doctors ruining my vocal cords.
 The devastation I felt is hard to express.
-It wouldn't be wrong to say that my meaning in life (my purpose) vanished and I would wander aimlessly for many months.
+It wouldn't be wrong to say that my meaning in life (my purpose) vanished, and I would wander aimlessly for many months.
 But God had a plan.

 Then said I:“Ah, Lord God!
 Behold, I cannot speak, for I am a youth.”

 In other words, Jeremiah was worried that no one would listen to him because he was too young.
-This verse doesn't mean he couldn't speak eloquently or that he wasn't intelligent enough to tackle matters pertaining to God.
-It means he was too young to speak on matters concerning God to his elders.
-You see Jeremiah came from a family of priests (Jeremiah 1:1) and being a teenager, he would never presume to speak for God to them.
+This verse doesn't mean he couldn't speak eloquently or that he wasn't intelligent enough to tackle matters about God.
+It means he was too young to speak on issues concerning God to his elders.
+You see, Jeremiah came from a family of priests (Jeremiah 1:1) and being a teenager, he would never presume to speak for God to them.
 He was worried God had got the wrong guy.

 So, do I still wonder what my purpose is?
 Sometimes.
-You see I now have another battle to deal with.
-I have been told I will be in a wheelchair before I'm sixty because of the disease I'm battling.
-Currently, I'm fifty-seven and can no longer walk without assistance or stand for long periods (I have to use a scooter outside and a walker inside my house).
-I also need help getting my socks and shoes on and off.
+You see, I now have another battle to deal with.
+I have stage 3 lipo-lymphedema, which has left me disabled.
+I can no longer walk without assistance or stand for long periods (I have to use a scooter outside and a walker inside my house).
+I need help getting my shoes on and off, and cleaning my house (doing "normal" things) has been relegated to my husband and son.
+Because my legs are so big (they are filled with lymph fluid, a consequence of the lymphatic system being shot), I spend most of my days with my feet up because my legs have to be elevated.
+Before the pandemic, I had stopped attending church because it is painful for me to sit with my legs down for more than an hour.
+So I miss fellowship with others, and unfortunately, when you are housebound, people tend to forget you exist.
+So I haven't really heard from anyone in my church (except for a dear friend) for close to seven years.
 So trying to stay positive while my future looks bleak has been a challenge.
 But, this one thing I know and cling to - God has a plan.